MattiaCastelmare/RP_project/README.md

    ```sh
    rosrun icp_localization localizer_node
    ```
-At this point open rviz and set the initial position of the robot to one close to the real one, then open the simulator and move the robot with the mouse.
-In rviz you should see the odometry of the robot and its scan of the obstacles.
+At this point open **rviz** and set the initial position of the robot to one close to the real one, then open the **simulator** and move the robot with the mouse.
+In **rviz** you should see the odometry of the robot and its scan of the obstacles as you move the robot.